-Regulation (EU) 2019/625 defines composite products as foodstuffs intended for human consumption that contain processed products of animal origin and ingredients of plant origin.
+Commission Delegated Regulation (EU) 2022/2292 defines entry conditions for composite products.
+These are foodstuffs intended for human consumption that contain processed products of animal origin and ingredients of plant origin.
 Composite products include a wide variety of products, including cheesecakes, high protein food supplements, pizza, and lasagnas.
 U.S. exports of "composite products" continue to be restricted due to burdensome certification requirements.
-While the U.S. is eligible to ship hormone-free meat, dairy products, egg products, and fishery products separately, it is often not possible to ship the composite products that combine these eligible ingredients.
+While the United States is eligible to ship hormone-free meat, dairy products, egg products, and fishery products separately, it is often not possible to ship the composite products that combine these eligible ingredients.
 More information on the EU import conditions for composite products is available on the European Commission's website.